openstack/oslo.service/doc/source/usage.rst

 SIGTERM is used for graceful termination of services.
 This can allow a server to wait for all clients to close connections while rejecting new incoming requests.
+Config option graceful_shutdown_timeout specifies how many seconds after receiving a SIGTERM signal, a server should continue to run, handling the existing connections.
+Setting graceful_shutdown_timeout to zero means that the server will wait indefinitely until all remaining requests have been fully served.

 To force instantaneous termination SIGINT signal must be sent.

 On receiving SIGHUP configuration files are reloaded and a service is being reset and started again.
 Then all child workers are gracefully